Can I afford a house in London on a £100,000 salary?

 Safe monthly disposable income

-After expenses and debt, you have around £6,600 left each month — with a 10% safety buffer built in.
+After expenses and debt, you have around £6,600 left each month — with a 10% buffer built in for unexpected costs.
+This is comfortable for most people at this income level.

 Home you could realistically afford